Forming a US LLC from Brazil: Complete Guide (2026)

 Quick take

-Brazil is Latin America's largest tech economy.
-Over 1,500 tech startups raised funding in 2024-2025.
-Firstbase operates a São Paulo office specifically to serve Brazilian founders forming US entities.
-But there is a structural gap that most formation guides gloss over: Brazil has no income tax treaty with the United States.
-Brazil is one of the largest economies in the world without one.
-Receita Federal (the Brazilian IRS) taxes worldwide income of Brazilian residents at progressive rates up to 27.5%.
-There is no treaty-based relief, no reduced withholding, and no tie-breaker rule for determining tax residency.
-Every dollar the US LLC earns is reportable — and potentially taxable — in Brazil, with limited mechanisms for avoiding double taxation.
+Brazil has no income tax treaty with the United States.
+It is one of the largest economies in the world without one.
+Receita Federal (the Brazilian IRS) taxes worldwide income at progressive rates up to 27.5%, and there is no treaty-based relief, no reduced withholding, and no tie-breaker rule for residency disputes.
+Every dollar the US LLC earns is reportable in Brazil.

-I have operated US entities as a cross-border founder since 2007, and I have seen this exact structural gap catch founders who assumed the US LLC would be "tax-free" because it is a disregarded entity for US purposes.
+I have operated US entities since 2007 and have watched this exact gap catch founders who assumed the US LLC would be "tax-free" because it is a disregarded entity.
 A disregarded entity in the US does not mean disregarded in Brazil.
-Receita Federal treats the income as the founder's personal worldwide income and taxes it accordingly.
+Receita Federal treats the income as the founder's personal worldwide income and taxes it at Brazilian rates.

-This guide covers the full formation process and — critically — the compliance layers that apply specifically to Brazilian residents.
+This guide covers the full formation process and the compliance layers that apply specifically to Brazilian residents.

 Step 1: Choose a State